jsoulier/wildfire_simulator/README.md

 - C++ compiler
 - CMake
 - QGIS
-- Python (not required since it comes with QGIS)

 For detailed instructions on installing these dependencies, please navigate to the platform-specific installation section.